agnBIM/ifc2room/README.md

 # <img src="https://files.agn-group.com/index.php/s/rz2ffk9k9PzpNNN/preview">
 agn Niederberghaus &amp; Partner GmbH - agn|apps - software@agn.de <br>
 <br>
-The ifc2room add-on makes it possible to read architectural rooms (in terms of levels, room geometries, room numbers and room names) from Ifc files and transfer them to a designated Revit file.
+ifc2room makes it possible to read architectural rooms (in the form of levels, room geometries, <br>
+room numbers and room names) from an Ifc file and transfers them to a desired Autodesk® Revit® file. <br>
-The primary target group for this tool are mechanical and electrical engineers who use Revit themselves but are provided with the architectural models as Ifc files in openBIM projects.
-In order to generate the required MEP rooms in Revit, the HVAC enineers need a valid data set in the form of Revit rooms.
-This is exactly what the tool provides on the basis of Ifc files.
+The primary target group for ifc2room are mechanical and electrical engineers who use Revit themselves <br>
+but are provided with the architectural models as Ifc files in openBIM projects. <br>
+In order to generate the required MEP rooms in Revit, <br>
+the HVAC engineers need a valid data set in the form of Revit architecture rooms.
+This is exactly what ifc2room provides on the basis of Ifc files.

 ## Installation